Multilevel-Langevin pathwise average for Gibbs approximation: Introduction

-which means that the length of the path of the Euler scheme decreases with the step size.
-In fact, we will see that $(T_r)_r$ is geometrically decreasing (which is coherent with the geometric decrease of the step size). \item{} In \eqref{eq:heuristic}, we did not precise the choice of the Brownian motions induced in each level.
-Here, we will adopt the classical strategy which consists in considering a sequel of independent Brownian Motions $B^{(r)}$, $r=0,\ldots,R$ and in building at each level $\nu_{\tau,T_r}^{\pas_r}$ and $\nu_{\tau,T_r}^{\pas_{r-1}}$ with this Brownian Motion $B^{(r)}$.
-We could say that we choose a \textit{synchronous coupling} of the Euler schemes.
-The independency property allows to avoid covariance terms between levels and the fact that the Euler schemes of a given level $r$ are built in a synchronous way implies that we control the distance between them with the help of the contraction of the drift term only.
-As a consequence, the variance induced by the correcting levels will strongly depend on the convexity of the potential.
-Note that some other approaches are possible.
-Independency may be replaced by antithetic constructions (see $e.g.$ \cite{giles_szpruch}) whereas {synchronous coupling} could be replaced by other ones (think for instance to \textit{mirror coupling} which could be of interest in weakly convex settings) but such variants are left to a future paper. \end{itemize}
+which means that the length of the path of the Euler scheme decreases with the step size {so that the number of copies of the Euler schemes is here encoded by the length of the path.
+In particular, the largest horizon corresponds to the Euler scheme with largest step which has the role of controlling the variance induced by the empirical mean.} We will see that $(T_r)_r$ is geometrically decreasing; this is {consistent} with the geometric decrease of the step size. \item{} In \eqref{eq:heuristic}, we did not {specify} the choice of the Brownian motions inside each level.
+Here, we will adopt the classical strategy: {we consider a} sequel of independent Brownian Motions $B^{(r)}$, $r=0,\ldots,R$ and {at each level}, we build $\nu_{\tau,T_r}^{\pas_r}$ and $\nu_{\tau,T_r}^{\pas_{r-1}}$ with this Brownian Motion $B^{(r)}$. {This means that on the one hand, the levels are independent and on the other hand, the Euler schemes involved in a level $r\ge1$ are built with a \textit{synchronous coupling} (since they are driven by the same Brownian motion).} \end{itemize}